-I am on look out for some leasehold conveyancing in Wilberfoss.
-Before diving in I want to be sure as to the number of years remaining on the lease.
+I am in need of some leasehold conveyancing in Wilberfoss.
+Before I set the wheels in motion I would like to find out the number of years remaining on the lease.

-If the lease is recorded at the land registry - and 99.9% are in Wilberfoss - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
+If the lease is recorded at the land registry - and almost all are in Wilberfoss - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

-I own a split level flat in Wilberfoss, conveyancing was carried out half a dozen years ago.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Equivalent properties in Wilberfoss with an extended lease are worth £165,000.
-The ground rent is £50 yearly.
-The lease expires on 21st October 2097
+I purchased a split level flat in Wilberfoss, conveyancing was carried out in 2005.
+Can you please calculate a probable premium for a statutory lease extension?
+Similar flats in Wilberfoss with an extended lease are worth £186,000.
+The ground rent is £55 yearly.
+The lease expires on 21st October 2074

-With only 77 years unexpired we estimate the premium for your lease extension to be between £7,600 and £8,800 as well as plus your own and the landlord's "reasonable" professional fees.
+You have 53 years remaining on your lease the likely cost is going to span between £27,600 and £31,800 as well as plus your own and the landlord's "reasonable" professional fees.

-The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Neither should you move forward based on this information without first seeking the advice of a professional.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to provide the actual costs in the absence of comprehensive due diligence.
+Do not use the figures in tribunal or court proceedings.
+There are no doubt other concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Please do not move forward based on this information before getting professional advice.